CodingFabian/allocation-tracker/Readme.md

 ## Limitations
 By design you have to give a non empty prefix which limits the classes which are instrumented.
 You should use your own package only.
 Trying to track JVM/platform packages is not recommended.

 If you create more than `Long.MAX_VALUE` instances of a tracked class the counter will roll over without you noticing it, but that scenario is unlikely.
 The agent uses `AtomicLong` to track the instantiations for broad JVM support.
-It it proves to be contented, a `LongAdder` might be used in conjunction with Java 8.
+If it proves to be contented, a `LongAdder` might be used in conjunction with Java 8.

 The agent is controlled by a `PlatformMBeanServer` MBean.
 This might require activation on certain application servers.